 Contact us without commitment

-Polymers such as polypropylene, polyurethane, pvc are considered as polyolefins, and are the most used plastics in injection molding.
-As the basic properties of polyolefins can be easily modified with a broad range of fillers, reinforcements and chemical modifiers, they are frequently used for injection molding.
+Polymers such as polypropylene, polyurethane and PVC are considered polyolefins and are the most used plastics in injection molding.
+As the basic properties of polymers can be easily modified with a broad range of fillers, reinforcements and chemical modifiers, they are frequently used for injection molding.

-This kind of injection molding forces molten polymers under high pressure into a mold cavity through an opening called sprue.
-The material, in the form of pellets, is fed into an injection molding machine through a hopper, and conveyed forward by a feeding screw.
+This kind of polymer injection molding forces molten polymers under high pressure into a mold cavity through an opening called a sprue.
+The material, in the form of pellets, is fed into an injection molding machine through a hopper and conveyed forward by a feeding screw.

 Polypropylene injection molding